Introduction

 In TLS, the first step towards obtaining TLS session keys is to compute a shared secret between the client and the server by running the ECDH protocol.
 The resulting shared secret in TLS terms is called the pre-master secret PMS.

-5. Requester computes an EC point
+5. Prover computes an EC point

-6. Notary computes an EC point
+6. Verifier computes an EC point

 7. Addition of points and results in the coordinate , which is PMS.
 (The coordinate is not used in TLS)